TypeNetwork/tn-VariableRecipe/VariableBaking.md

 	minimum="30"
 	default="90"
 	maximum="250"
-	name="Weight"
-	tag="wght">
+	name="Parametric Weight"
+	tag="pwht">
 </axis>
 ```

-Although the values all relative, in the latest implementation of fonttools, they are more bound to the type of axis than before.
-For the [wght] axis it is adviced to use the stem of the capital-H as value.
+Although the values are all relative, in the latest implementation of fonttools they are more bound to the type of axis than before.

+For the `pwht` axis, use the stem of the capital-H as the default value.

 A typical source definition looks like this: